hrosseel/GPU-accelerated-auralization/README.md

 # GPU-Accelerated Interactive Acoustic Auralization

-This repository contains the code for the paper "GPU-Accelerated Interactive Acoustic Auralization".
+This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces".

 Authors: Hannes Rosseel and Toon van Waterschoot.